Electricity Act 1989: Provisions

-Effects of the act
+Effects

 In England and Wales the electricity generating and transmission functions of the Central Electricity Generating Board were divided on 31 March 1990 into three new companies, namely: PowerGen, National Power and National Grid Company.
 Later, the nuclear facilities within National Power was separated and vested in another state-owned company called Nuclear Electric.
 The public were offered shares in 60 percent of both National Power and PowerGen in 1991, the remaining shares were offered to the public in 1995.
 These companies have subsequently been subject to acquisitions, mergers, de-mergers and rebranding.

 From 31 March 1990 the regional electricity distribution and sales functions of twelve area electricity boards were vested in independent regional electricity companies (RECs).
 For example, the London Electricity Board was vested in London Electricity plc, and the North Western Electricity Board in Norweb plc.
 At first the RECs jointly owned the National Grid; they floated the National Grid Company on the stock market in late 1995.
 The RECs were floated on the stock market on 11 December 1990.
 Most of the companies have since been acquired by other utility companies.

 The Electricity Council and its coordinating and policy-making functions were abolished by the 1989 Act.
 Although a residuary body, the Electricity Association, continued to operate for a few years.
 Section 1 of the 1989 Act established the Director General of Electricity Supply and the Office of Electricity Regulation (OFFER).
 This was an economic regulator independent of government, but accountable to Parliament.
 This arrangement separated the regulatory decisions from political control and aimed to provide greater long term regulatory certainty and to encourage market entry and investment.